junxit/us-congress-bills-116/metadata.md

 - 2020-04-21 — Senate amendment agreed to: Amendment SA 1580 agreed to in Senate by Unanimous Consent.
 - 2020-04-21 — Senate amendment proposed (on the floor): Amendment SA 1580 proposed by Senator McConnell.
 - 2020-04-21 — Senate amendment submitted
+- 2020-04-22 — Message on Senate action sent to the House.
+- 2020-04-23 — DEBATE - Pursuant to the order of the House of April 23, 2020, the House proceeded with 2 hours of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+266.
+- 2020-04-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-04-23 — Mr. Neal moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H1920-1952, H1954-1955)
+- 2020-04-23 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 388 - 5, 1 Present (Roll no. 104). (text of Senate amendment: CR H1920-1923)
+- 2020-04-23 — POSTPONED PROCEEDINGS - At the conclusion of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+266, the Chair put the question on the motion, and by voice vote, announced that the ayes had prevailed.
+Mr. Brady demanded the yeas and nays, and the Chair postponed further proceedings on the motion until a time to be announced.
+- 2020-04-23 — Presented to President.
+- 2020-04-23 — Presented to President.
+- 2020-04-23 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 388 - 5, 1 Present (Roll no. 104).(text of Senate amendment: CR H1920-1923)
+- 2020-04-24 — Became Public Law No: 116-139.
+- 2020-04-24 — Became Public Law No: 116-139.
+- 2020-04-24 — Signed by President.
+- 2020-04-24 — Signed by President.